skanwal/Play/ggplot/ggplot.md

 ![](ggplot_files/figure-html/unnamed-chunk-17-1.png)<!-- -->

-Now modify the breaks for the x axis and color scales
+Modifying the breaks for the x axis and color scales

 ```r